Steeplechase Park: Demise

-By the early 1960s, the children of George C. Tilyou began themselves to grow old; his last surviving son, Frank, died in 1964.
+By the early 1960s, the children of George C. Tilyou were themselves aging; his last surviving son, Frank, died in 1964.
 The shares of Steeplechase Park were now held by four women—Marie, Eileen, and the respective widows of Frank and George Jr.—all of whom had differing visions for the park.
 Steeplechase Park closed for the season on September 20, 1964, for what would be the last time.
-Though no official closure announcement was made initially, rumors of a sale started circulating in February 1965.
-On July 2, 1965, the property was sold to developer Fred Trump and he subsequently announced his intention to build luxury apartments on the old Steeplechase property.
+Though no official closure announcement was made, rumors of a sale started circulating in February 1965.
+Developer Fred Trump bought the property for $2.5 million on July 1, 1965, and announced his intention to build luxury apartments on the old Steeplechase property.
 Though the sale was opposed by the Coney Island Chamber of Commerce, it was consistent with the area's gradual conversion into a residential community.
+At the time of its closure, Steeplechase Park was Coney Island's longest-lasting attraction; it had outlasted the original park's steeplechase attractions by more than a half-century.